 Note Signal Words

-How toxic a pesticide is to humans is indicated by a signal word on the label.
-There are three signal words: CAUTION, WARNING or DANGER.
-Signal words will usually be in capital letters.
-Least toxic products carry the signal word CAUTION.
-Products with the signal word WARNING on the label are more toxic.
-The most toxic pesticides have the signal word DANGER on their labels.
+The signal word – DANGER/POISON, DANGER, WARNING, or CAUTION must appear in large capital letters on the front panel of a pesticide label.
+The signal word indicates how toxic a pesticide is to humans.
+The least toxic products carry the signal word CAUTION.
+Products with the signal word WARNING on the label are more toxic, following that is DANGER.
+The most toxic pesticides have the signal word DANGER/POISON on their labels.
 Signal words do not indicate the potential for environmental harm.

 Wear Protective Equipment & Clothing

 Personal protective equipment (PPE) is clothing and devices worn to protect people from contact with pesticides and pesticide residues.
 Exposure to pesticides can be harmful and following all PPE instructions on the pesticide label is legally required.
 Always wear a long-sleeved shirt, long pants, close-toed shoes and socks, a wide-brimmed plastic hat (for pesticide exposure from above), and chemical-resistant gloves when handling pesticides (Fig. 2).
 Wear splash-resistant goggles or shielded safety glasses when the label indicates eye protection is required.
 Protective eyewear can also prevent splash-back from getting in the eyes when mixing and pouring pesticides.
 Glasses for correcting vision or sunglasses are not protective.
 The label may indicate different PPE for different tasks (e.g., mixing, loading, applying)